docb/dbRackSequencer/README.md

   - The hold value sets the percentage of how many knob values of steps are kept.
   - Based on this number the steps to be changed are randomly selected and changed using the Range parameter.
 - When clicking on Var or there is a trigger on the Var input a variation of the active/inactive steps is generated.
-  - The parameter Add sets the number of active steps to be added and rthe Rm parameter sets the number of active steps to be inactive.
+  - The parameter Add sets the number of active steps to be added and the Rm parameter sets the number of active steps to be inactive.
   - i.e. if Add=1 and Rm=1 then one randomly selected active step is set to inactive, then some inactive step is set to be active.
 - When clicking on the Mod or a trigger is retrieved on the Mod input, then N randomly selected values are changed where N is the number set in the No parameter.
 - Rst resets the sequence to step 1 and recovers the last edited or diced sequence, i.e. all variations and modulations are rolled back.
 - Set "stores" a sequence to be recalled with a reset.
-- The Voltage Range of the Knob can be set in the menu.
+- The voltage range of the knobs can be set in the menu.
 - The values can also be quantized to semi-tones if set in the menu.

 ### TXVI